 Also, making a negative comment to someone about their penis size is cruel and damaging.
 Don’t do that, it’s not sassy, it’s cruel.
+And a dickhead move.
 Sexual satisfaction comes in all shapes and sizes.

 - Prepare for the size you’re working with.
 If they are particularly large, you may want to relax your hole before with fingers and/or a small toy.